Reproducible software environments

 Another challenge in (long-term) reproducibility

 For people (including your future self) to be able to reproduce software environments described in this way, the listed dependencies need to remain available to download and possible to install on the user’s system.
 These are reasonably safe assumptions for widely-used, actively maintained tools on commonly-used operating systems in the short- to medium-term.
 However, it becomes less likely that we will be able to recreate such environments as system architectures evolve over time and maintainers stop supporting older versions of software.
-To achieve this kind of long-term reproducibility, you will need to explore options to provide the actual environment – with dependencies already included – alongside your software, e.g. via a containerised environment.
+To achieve this kind of long-term reproducibility, you will need to explore options to provide the actual environment – with dependencies already included – alongside your software, e.g. via a containerized environment.

 As your project grows - you may need to update your environment for a variety of reasons, e.g.: